 For each financial guarantee contract issued, the Group has to determine the amount of expected credit loss in accordance with IFRS 9.
-The Company provided a financial guarantee to secure the banking facilities of a subsidiary for an amount of €1,500,000 (2021: €1,500,000).
-Based on an assessment carried out by management, ECL has been quantified as immaterial.
-Therefore, the financial guarantee in the Company is deemed not to be material.
+Up until August 2023, the Company had provided a financial guarantee to secure the banking facilities of a subsidiary for an amount of €1,500,000 (2022: €1,500,000).
+Following the payment of the banking facilities the guarantee was terminated.
+In prior year, based on an assessment carried out by management, ECL has been quantified as immaterial.
+Therefore, the financial guarantee in the Company was deemed not to be material.